 But getting there can take some work.
 Creating a quality video is not easy.
 You have to create informative (or at least entertaining) videos and have compelling titles, and great thumbnails.
-You also need to unlock the mysteries of getting traffic to your channel by understanding how YouTube’s search algorithm works.
+You also need to unlock the mysteries of getting traffic to your channel by understanding how YouTube’s algorithm works.

 9. Stock Market Investing